Code-Institute-Submissions/getMyTattoo/README.md

 The "artist" collection stores all the information that the user adds about himself/herself.
 Those data are used to display artists' profiles, and are connected through the field "created_by" to the user collection.
-In this way, when a user log in with his/her credentials, is able to edit and delete his/her own information.
+In this way, when a user logs in with his/her credentials, can edit and delete his/her own information.

 ![Artist Database](static/documents/imagery/artist.png)